naikymen/PED/README.md

         -s  Path to the SAXS data, where it will look for files named '1AAA-saxs.dat.bz2' and such.

-        The script requires the following input:
-          1)  Entry information (ID and the indexes of each ensemble [subset of models] within the PDB file) Provided as a list of entries ina  file, or as arguements for a single entry only.
-          2)  A PDB file with all of the models
-          3)  An OPTIONAL sax.dat file

         -l  Input a list of entries from a list file (see csv format below, will ignore other arguments)

-	        The list input should have a header.
-The entries should look like:
+	        The list input should NOT have a header, and the entries should look like:
 	        	XXXX,PEDXXXX,ensemble_amount,model_amount,model1Start,model2Start,model3Start[, ...]
+	        Where:
 	         'XXXX' is the PED entry ID
+	         'PEDXXXX' is the PED entry ID with PED at the beginning.
-	         'ensemble_amount' is the total number of ensembles in the entry 'model_amount' is the total number of pdb models in the entry
+	         'ensemble_amount' is the total number of ensembles in the entry 'model_amount' is the total number of pdb models in the entry 'modelNStart' is the position where model N starts in the PDB file

 	        They may be separated by a comma, tab, space or hyphen.
 They are parsed by the following regex:
 	          \w{4}[,\t\s-]\w{7}(([,\t\s-][0-9]+)+)
 	        These symbols are later replaced by a space in the awk command.
-	        So please do not include any of these in the data (e.g. 'PED-ABCD' is NOT adequate input).
+	        So please do not include any of these in the metadata (e.g. 'PED-ABCD' is NOT adequate input).

 	        Please incude a final newline in the list file, this is necessary!
 	        The script will attempt to include one if it is not there, by editing the list.